marcotag93/go-task/README.md

 ## Features

 - **Stimulus Presentation**: Presents circles in various colors: grey, yellow, green, and white.
-- **Variable Timing**: The grey circle's appearance duration is random between 1001-3001ms.
+- **Variable Timing**: The grey circle's appearance duration is random between 1000-3000ms.
 The yellow circle, which might be associated with a TMS stimulus, also has a variable appearance time.
 - **TMS Integration**: Contains commented-out sections for sending signals to a TMS device using the `io64` function.
 This can be activated for experiments that require TMS stimulation.
 - **Response Collection**: Monitors for keypresses to log reaction times and categorizes responses based on the timing of the keypress in relation to the visual stimulus.
 - **Data Saving**: Saves trial data, including reaction times and other relevant parameters, to a `.mat` file.
 If an existing file has the same name, the script appends a counter to the filename to ensure no data is overwritten.
 - **User Input**: Prompts the experimenter at the start to enter a subject number and run number, which are used in naming the saved data file.
+- **Features**: Press 'q' to close the experiment; press 'spacebar' during the experiment as a response for the response collection.

 ## Setup

 1. Clone this repository or download the source files.
 2. Ensure that the `functions` folder is in the same directory as the main script.
 This folder contains necessary functions that the script relies upon.
-3. If integrating with TMS, uncomment the relevant sections of the code and ensure the TMS device is properly connected and configured.
+3. If integrating with TMS, uncomment the relevant sections of the code inside the function and ensure the TMS device is properly connected and configured.
+The TMS code needs the io64 parallel port driver correctly installed.
+This part of the code can be moved in other steps inside the function if needed.

 ## Usage